 Students with working memory difficulties may struggle with the initial encoding that precedes consolidation.
 Breaking content into smaller chunks and providing external supports, such as notes or graphic organisers, helps ensure adequate encoding.

 The benefits of spaced practice can be partly understood through consolidation.
-When practice is distributed over time, consolidation occurs between sessions.
-Each subsequent practice session retrieves and reconsolidates the partially consolidated memory, strengthening it further.
+When practise is distributed over time, consolidation occurs between sessions.
+Each subsequent practise session retrieves and reconsolidates the partially consolidated memory, strengthening it further.

 Massed practice, by contrast, doesn't allow consolidation between repetitions.
-The memory remains in an unstable state throughout the practice session and only begins consolidating when practice ends.
+The memory remains in an unstable state throughout the practise session and only begins consolidating when practise ends.

 The following papers provide deeper exploration of memory consolidation and its educational implications.